telerik/blazor-docs/knowledge-base/grid-custom-grouping-order.md

 ---
 title: Custom Grouping Order in Grid for Blazor
-description: Learn how to implement custom grouping order in the Telerik Grid for Blazor.
+description: Learn how to sort the groups and implement custom grouping order in the Telerik Grid for Blazor.
 type: how-to
 page_title: Implementing Custom Grouping Order in Blazor Grid
 slug: grid-custom-grouping-order